granolocks/flattt/README.md

 ```sh
 flattt new [project_name]
 ```
-Build a new flatt project in a directory which matches your project name
+Build a new flattt project in a directory which matches your project name

 ```sh
 flattt generate [page|post|coffee|style]